shabmei/Hotel_Booking_Analysis/README.md

 3. The majority of clients are coming from offline travel agents to make their reservations.

 ## Summary of Findings
+- Total amount of hotel was higher for City Hotel (77,986) than Resort Hotel (37,029).
 - One of the hypothesis is proved where when price is high, the number of cancellations is more
 - 37% of cancellations impacted revenue, and the largest impact occurred in 2016.
+- 36.05% cancelled their booking, 62.92% checked out while 1.03% didn't show up.
 - A whopping 47% of cancellations are from users who booked through online travel agents.
 - Portugal had the highest cancellations, with 23% or 27,000 cancellations.
 -